cyberark/pas-orchestrator/README.md

 The task will trigger the components main roles, each role will trigger it's sub tasks (prerequisities/installation, etc.) by default, all tasks are set to true except registration.
-This process runs all tasks on all hosts parallely, causing reduction in deployment time
+This process executes tasks on all hosts in parallel, reducing deployment time

 *IMPORTANT: Component Registration should be always set to false in this phase

 **Part 2 - Components Registration**

-This task will executes registration process of the components, all the previous tasks are set to false and only registration is enabled
+This task will execute the registration process of the components, all the previous tasks are set to false and only registration is enabled
-This process execute the each registration in serial, one registration at a time
+This process executes the registration of each component in serial

 ## Inventory